MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersessionobserver.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[NavigateDownloadLink](#navigatedownloadlink) | Raised when the Session Download window is requesting to navigate to a url.
+[NavigateDownloadLink](#navigatedownloadlink) | Raised when the Session Download window is requesting to navigate to a URL.
 [ReverseSyncCookies](#reversesynccookies) | Raised when a cookie is set in the Session if reverse cookie sync is enabled.
 [UpdateDownloadState](#updatedownloadstate) | Raised when downloads are stopped or started.